 - Ankle Fusion (Ankle Arthrodesis).
-For patients with painful end-stage arthritis, (no or very little cartilage remaining), an ankle fusion can often improve a patient’s symptoms significantly.
-The painful ankle joint articulation is removed by fusing the two main bones of the ankle joint (the tibia and talus) together so they form one bone.
+For patients with painful end-stage arthritis (no or very little cartilage remaining), an ankle fusion often leads to a significant improvement in a patient’s symptoms.
+The painful ankle joint is essentially eliminated by fusing the two main bones of the ankle joint (the tibia and talus) together so they form one bone.
 While an ankle fusion stops movement through the ankle joint, movement through the remaining joints in the foot provides a significant amount of the movement needed for walking normally.

 - Realignment of deformities.
 Occasionally, ankle arthritis will be caused by or associated with a deformity below the ankle joint (ex. severe flatfoot) or above the ankle joint (ex. old tibia fracture that has healed crookedly), which leads to a concentration of force in a localized area of the ankle joint (and subsequent wearing out of cartilage in this area).
-In some situations (ex. relatively young patients), these patients may be candidates for surgical procedures such as cutting into bone (osteotomy) to realign the bones (ex. a calcaneal osteotomy).
-This corrects their deformity and thereby redistributes the load to an area of the ankle joint where the cartilage is still preserved.
+In some situations (ex. relatively young patients), these patients may be candidates for surgical procedures such as cutting one or more of the boens (osteotomy) to realign the foot or lower leg (ex. a calcaneal osteotomy, or tibial osteotomy).
+This this type os surgery aims to correct their deformity and thereby redistributes the load to an area of the ankle joint where the cartilage is still preserved.

 Potential Surgical Complications: Any surgical procedure may lead to a surgical complication.
 Procedures to address ankle arthritis are no exception!

 Less Common, Experimental, or Unproven Procedures for Ankle Arthritis